What Is the Anat Baniel Method?

 Can Parents Use These Principles at Home?

-Many parents want to know if they can support their child’s development outside of therapy sessions.
+Many parents want to support their child’s development between sessions.

-Because the Anat Baniel Method® is based on how the brain learns, small changes in how movement and interaction are introduced at home can make a meaningful difference.
+Because the Anat Baniel Method® is based on how the brain learns, small changes in how you move and interact with your child can make a meaningful difference.

 Frequently Asked Questions